ComScore

 • How to get there: Drive via I-87 N, Palisades Interstate Pkwy N or NY-17 W

-This ancient whirlpool is the reward of a short hike in the Catskills, which is beyond worth it, in our humble opinion.
+One of the best swimming holes near NYC rewards you with an ancient whirlpool after a short hike in the Catskills, which is beyond worth it, in our humble opinion.
 The stunning blue water will make you forget you’re still in the state!
 The water may be chilly, but it’s so breathtaking, you’ll hardly notice.
 FYI: You will need a $10 permit to visit any part of the Peekamoose Valley Riparian Corridor, and you’ll want to head out early before crowds arrive.

 swimming holes near nyc boiling pot in canajoharie ny